miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA/GitHubDoc.md

 4. Click the **Run Python file** button.
     The linear regression app opens.
 The code is ready to be revised, updated and debugged as needed.

-# Considerations for Linear Regression Pro updates
+# Considerations for TrendLine updates

-Linear Regression Pro is an open-source desktop app that can be updated by anyone.
+TrendLine is an open-source desktop app that can be updated by anyone.
 If you are joining this project, please keep the following considerations and guidelines during and after the 8 sprints are completed.
 This process should be continued for future debugging and future version releases.

 ## Considerations for developers